silentlayers/stock_scanner/README.md

 Personal SPY signal + put credit spread scanner with Tastytrade OAuth and DXLink snapshots.

+⚠️ **Important:** This app requires OAuth authentication with a local callback server.
+It **will not work on Streamlit Cloud's free tier**.
+For cloud deployment, use Railway, Render, or Fly.io instead.

 ## Quick start

 If you have Python 3.10+ installed, this one-liner will set up a virtualenv, install deps, and launch the UI: